|Guide||♦||37 Triplogs||Active Topic|

 After the junction with the Little Saddle Trail, the trail heads into a canyon, where it becomes rather faint in places.
-After crossing a wash, it rises back up to meet FR393 at the 0.6 mile mark.
-There you will walk under some rather low powerlines.
+After crossing a wash, it rises back up to meet FR393 at the 0.6-mile mark.
+There you will walk under some relatively low powerlines.
 The trail descends again into another small canyon between two buttes until you get to a cattle tank.
-At this tank you encounter the first of several gates and begin to follow what appears to be an old ATV road at the 1.4 mile mark.
+You encounter the first of several gates at this tank and begin to follow what appears to be an old ATV road at the 1.4-mile mark.
 The terrain here is mainly open grassland.
 At 1.7 miles, this junctions with a more prominent ATV road.
 A plastic "Trail #344" marker is there.
-Head east on this new ATV road and you will soon find a plastic "AZT" marker that will tell you you're going in the right direction.
+Head east on this new ATV road, and you will soon find a plastic "AZT" marker that will tell you you're going in the right direction.
 The views to the northeast of Mt.
-Ord are very nice.
+Ord are lovely.

 This unnamed ATV road will take you about 1.5 miles to Diamond Ranch, where it will veer south to another gate.
-The grassland turn more to scrub brush here and the trail is more prominent and marked well with cairns.
-The views to the south of Diamond Mountain are very good.
+The grassland turns more to scrub brush here, and the trail is more prominent and marked well with cairns.
+The views to the south of Diamond Mountain are excellent.
 At least two more gates are encountered before it goes under SR87 through a culvert.
 After SR87, the trail is easy to follow and marked with yellow ribbons.
 The brush is much thicker in this segment, but no bushwhacking was necessary when I did this hike.
-The trail ends at the junction with the Boulder Creek Trail, where the markers say that it's a half mile north to FR22 and 7 miles south to FR422.
+The trail ends at the junction with the Boulder Creek Trail, where the markers say that it's a half-mile north to FR22 and 7 miles south to FR422.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.